Baseball season teeters, while states resist mask rules

-With states like Florida, Arizona and Texas in dire condition, the virus has also been spreading farther north in recent days, causing alarm among public health officials who fear states are not doing enough to avoid catastrophic outbreaks like those in the Sun Belt.
+States like Florida, Arizona and Texas are in dire condition, and the virus also has been spreading farther north in recent days, causing alarm among public health officials who fear states are not doing enough to avoid catastrophic outbreaks like those in the Sun Belt.

+“We are watching very carefully California, Arizona, Texas, and most of Florida,” Trump said at a news conference.
+“It’s starting to head down to the right direction.”

-Florida reported 191 new deaths, another one-day high for the state, while Arizona recorded 104, and Arkansas had a single-day record with 20.
+Florida, however, reported another one-day high for COVID-19 deaths, with 191, while Arizona recorded 104, and Arkansas had a daily record of 20.

+Over the past two weeks, Wisconsin’s rolling average number of new confirmed cases has increased by 31%.
+Minnesota reported its largest one-day case count Sunday, with more than 860 cases.

-The virus is blamed for approximately 4.3 million confirmed infections and about 150,000 deaths in the U.S., according to the tally kept by Johns Hopkins University.
+The virus is blamed for over 4.3 million confirmed infections and about 150,000 deaths in the U.S., according to the tally kept by Johns Hopkins University.
 Globally, more than 16.5 million people have been infected, and more than 655,000 have died.
+The numbers are thought to be higher because of limits on testing.

 Republican governors in Tennessee, Mississippi, Missouri and South Carolina have all resisted calls to close bars and gyms or issue statewide mask requirements, though local officials have imposed some of their own restrictions.

+“My reaction is that I’m disturbed.
+I’m disturbed by it,” said Dr. Anthony Fauci, the nation’s top infectious-diseases expert.
+Those two efforts and other best practices would help “prevent the resurgence that we’ve seen in some of the other Southern states.”

-In Mississippi, nine of the state’s biggest hospitals had no open intensive care beds as of Monday, and officials are considering opening pop-up facilities to provide more space.
+In Mississippi, nine of the state’s biggest hospitals had no open intensive care beds as of Monday, and officials are considering opening pop-up facilities.
 More than 24% of coronavirus tests have come back positive in Mississippi over the past week, the highest rate in the nation and triple the national average.

 Terry Sullivan, general manager of Fondren Fitness in Jackson, said a statewide requirement would be “the right thing to do.”